 Coronavirus impact: Chinese wrestlers not to compete in Asian Championships in Delhi

-Chinese wrestlers will not be taking part in the Asian Championships beginning here on Tuesday as they have not been granted visas by the government due to the novel coronavirus outbreak there, a top official of the national federation said on Monday.
-Wrestling Federation of India assistant secretary Vinod Tomar told PTI that the government has denied visas to the 40-strong Chinese contingent.
+Chinese wrestlers will not compete in the Asian Championships beginning here on Tuesday as they have not been granted visas by the government due to the novel coronavirus outbreak there, a top official of the national federation said on Monday.
+Wrestling Federation of India (WFI) assistant secretary Vinod Tomar told PTI that the government has denied visas to the 40-strong Chinese contingent.

 He, however, said that the WFI is yet to get a formal communication from the government.
 The Indian government has canceled all e-visas for Chinese nationals due to the outbreak that has killed more than 1500 people so far.